-Status: Common regular spring migrant statewide.
+Status: Common regular spring migrant statewide, except uncommon southeast.
 Fairly common regular breeder west and central, rare casual northeast.
 Rare regular summer visitor east.
 Common, locally abundant, fall migrant statewide.

 Documentation: Specimen: UNSM ZM12521, 17 Jun 1901 Monroe Canyon, Sioux Co.

 Swainson’s Hawk has three color morphs, light, intermediate (rufous), and dark, although they comprise a continuum (Wheeler 2003).
 Intermediate and dark morphs do not breed east of Colorado and Wyoming on the Great Plains, where 99.9% of breeding Swainson’s Hawks are light morphs (Wheeler 2003).
 During fall migration, however, intermediate and dark morphs comprise about 60% of migrants in eastern Colorado (Wheeler 2003).

 The dark and intermediate (rufous) morphs are probably under-reported in Nebraska.
 There at least 12 reports of the dark morph, and most flocks of migrants, if checked carefully, likely contain at least one.
 A flock of 250 in a Clay Co hayfield 1 Oct 2018 contained at least 20 blackish birds.
 There are a few reports of the intermediate morph: one in Lincoln Co 29 Aug 2004, one in Clay Co 15 Apr 2020, and different single birds were photographed in Fillmore Co on two occasions.